from this goes for the middle mediastinum.

 have to remember, but you need to know that

-there are two lobes on the right, upper lobe
+there are three lobes on the right, upper lobe

-and middle lobe, and three lobes on the left.
+and middle lobe, and two lobes on the left.

 So, one fissure on the left and two fissures